RESIDENTIAL REFUSE COLLECTION

 The collection of refuse, recycling, and yard waste is not a service provided by the Town of Henrietta.
 Instead, property owners are required to hire an independent refuse collector that’s licensed to operate in the Town of Henrietta.
 Currently, there are 7 licensed residential refuse collectors in the Town and as many of you have noticed, due to different collection schedules among these companies, trash and recycling containers can be out in your neighborhood every day of the week.
 Because of this, a reoccurring request we’ve received from residents has been to coordinate the schedules so that refuse collection in residential neighborhoods would only take place on a few days.

-The Town Board will be holding a public hearing on Wednesday, July 19th at 7:00 p.m. regarding the proposal to establish residential solid waste and recycling collection areas and to designate the days of the week for collection to occur in those areas.
+The Town Board held a public hearing on Wednesday, July 19th at 7:00 p.m. regarding the proposal to establish residential solid waste and recycling collection areas and to designate the days of the week for collection to occur in those areas.
 We hope that this compromise will be well received as a method to reduce collection days, as requested by residents, while also minimizing changes.